codes-by-kiwi/Swift-Projects/README.md

 ## Reminders App

 I created an app that sends reminders or notifications to users even when its turned off or running in the background only.
-This was acheived using the app's internal notification settings that tells whether the system has authorized the application to give notifications.
+This was achieved using the app's internal notification settings that tells whether the system has authorized the application to give notifications.